San Francisco tells nudists to get dressed

 | SAN FRANCISCO

-SAN FRANCISCO San Francisco city leaders gave final approval on Tuesday to a ban on public nudity, a measure aimed at curtailing displays of nakedness that some residents and business owners say have gotten out of control in the famously tolerant city.
+SAN FRANCISCO San Francisco's Board of Supervisors gave final approval on Tuesday to a ban on public nudity, a measure aimed at curtailing displays of nakedness that some residents and business owners say have gotten out of control in the famously tolerant city.

-San Francisco Board of Supervisors' action at City Hall prompted about a half dozen angry protesters to strip down to their socks.
+The board's action during a contentious meeting at City Hall prompted six angry protesters to strip down to their socks.

-Standing at the ready with blankets, sheriff's deputies quickly covered up the demonstrators and led them from the majestic beaux-arts chamber.
-Protesters, one wearing only rainbow knee socks and another sporting black nylons, chanted, "body freedom" and "shame on you" as they were escorted out.
+Standing at the ready with blankets, sheriff's deputies quickly covered up the disrobed demonstrators and led them from the majestic beaux-arts chamber.
+Protesters, one wearing only rainbow knee socks and another sporting black nylons, chanted, "body freedom" and "shame on you" as they were escorted from the room.

 The supervisors' efforts to clamp down on public nudity has caused a flap in the city, where men in particular are known to parade in the buff through the streets of the predominantly gay Castro District.

-Four nudists, including a former San Francisco mayoral candidate, have filed suit challenging the ban.
-Attorney Christina DiEdoardo, who represents the plaintiffs, says the city is depriving nudists of their constitutional rights to free speech and equal protection.

-"Now the city is going to have to spend considerable time and money to defend an ordinance that didn't have to be passed," DiEdoardo said.

-San Francisco last year required nudists to cover the surfaces they sit on in public places and to wear clothes in restaurants.
-Residents say the restrictions spurred defiant exhibitionism.
+San Francisco last year required nudists to cover their buttocks in public and to wear clothes in restaurants.
+Residents say the restrictions just encouraged exhibitionism.

+Under the new ordinance, public nudity would be allowed at certain parades, fairs and festivals, and on designated beaches.

-Violators under the city's nudity ban would be fined up to $100 (62 pounds) for a first offense and $200 for a second.
+Violators would be fined up to $100 (62.1 pounds) for a first offense and $200 for a second.
 Three-time offenders would face up to a year in jail and a $500 fine.

 (Reporting by Ronnie Cohen; Writing by Alex Dobuzinskis; Editing by Steve Gorman and Stacey Joyce)